Workplace injuries do both physical and emotional damage to you and your family.

 - Work-related psychological damage caused by an extreme or unusual psychological event, without a physical injury

 Unfortunately, the sometimes invisible nature of psychological injuries makes them an easy target for employers and insurers looking to cut corners and deny you the benefits you are owed.
-A qualified workers’ compensation attorney will help you obtain fair compensation for psychological damage resulting from a workplace injury.
+A qualified workers’ compensation and psychological injury attorney will help you obtain fair compensation for your mental health issues resulting from a workplace injury.

 Did you know that depression is more common among people who suffer workplace injuries than for those whose injuries are sustained outside of the workplace?

-Workers face an elevated risk of depression in the months following a physical injury.
+Workers face an elevated risk of depression in the months following a physical injury at work.
 Depression compounds the negative effects of physical injuries, makes recovery take longer and decreases your chances of returning to a pre-injury level of functioning.
 Not surprisingly, this increases workers’ compensation costs significantly.

 Women are more likely than men to experience mental illness following a work-related injury.
 Other risk factors include low income, lack of access to healthcare, loss of functional activities and family problems such as divorce, separation or death of a spouse.